BrenoFariasdaSilva/Simpsons-Family-Recognizer/README.md

 ## Dataset

-The dataset used for this project can be found [here](https://drive.google.com/uc?export=download&id=1wVyUmsz150uKjOprxRA_4LtmTXDPRp1o).
+The datasets used for this project can be found [here](https://drive.google.com/drive/folders/12TjdYNLIml8E-k9G5HwZ4wxmeNwXNRCo?usp=share_link).

 ### Data Description